ml-and-ds-degree/llms-and-multi-agent-orchestration/HW5/results/sub_experiment_1_report.md

 ## Baseline checklist (video-specific prompts)

-- *Which embedding model is recommended in the video and why?* → `nomic-embed-text`, because it is lightweight, open, and avoids rate-limit/API-key hurdles for local demos.
+- *Which embedding model is recommended in the video and why?* → The video recommends `nomic-embed-text` because it is a high-performing open embedding model with a large token context window.
-- *What port is the Ollama server on and when should it change?* → Default `11434`; only change when another service occupies the port or when running multiple Ollama instances side-by-side.
+- *What port is the Ollama server on and when should it change?* → The server runs on port `11434`.
+The video does not mention when this port should change.
-- *Which flags appear in `ollama create` in the demo?* → `--file` (to load a Modelfile) and `--model` (to name the resulting artifact).
-This run mirrored those defaults when validating local availability.
+- *Which flags appear in `ollama create` in the demo?* → The `-f` flag is used in the demo to specify the path to the Modelfile.

 ## Execution log highlights